 Hydration is key to plump, resilient skin.
 Use a moisturizer rich in ingredients like ceramides, shea butter, squalane, or hyaluronic acid.

-Don’t be shy — apply from your collarbone to your jawline using upward strokes to encourage firmness and circulation.
+Don’t be shy, apply from your collarbone to your jawline using upward strokes to support skin’s natural contours and circulation.

 If you’re doing this at night, feel free to use a thicker night cream or balm for deeper nourishment.